Niederb/line_diff/README.md

 line_diff l1.txt l2.txt -o
 ```

-Compare two lines from two a single input file.
-With the -o option the chunks will be sorted before comparison.
+Compare two lines from two a single input file and with sorting of the chunks.
+Specify two different separators (' ' and ';') with the -s option
 ```
-line_diff l1.txt -o
+line_diff l1.txt -o -s "; "
 ```